The Fate of Entanglement: Icosahedral molecule

-We first consider the fate of entanglement with varying magnetic field at zero temperature, so that the evolution is parameterized by $s=h$, see Fig.~\ref{fig:ico_ent}b.
-At $h\!=\!0$, the 2-spin reduced density matrix is a full-rank separable state, implying the existence of a value $h_2^*>0$ of the field below which the state is separable, and hence $\mathcal E(h<h_2^*)=0$.
-We find $h_2^*\approx 0.6$.
-In contrast, the 3-spin reduced density matrix is not separable at small $h$ and we have $\mathcal D>0$.
 In the opposite limit of $h\to \infty$, the system becomes fully polarized and is in a pure product state.
-Both 2- and 3-spins density matrices are thus pure product states, i.e., of rank one, and lie on the shore of the separable continent.
-Entanglement therefore decreases with increasing $h$ but does not experience a sudden death.
-These features are clearly visible in Fig.~\ref{fig:ico_ent}b.
-In the following we focus on the case $h=3$, where 2-party and genuine 3-party entanglement are present at zero temperature.
-For additional data regarding the phase diagram of the model, see SM.
+Any $n$-spin density matrix is thus a pure product state, i.e., of rank one, and lies on the boundary of the separable continent.
+Entanglement for a general $n$-spin density matrix is therefore expected to smoothly decrease with increasing $h$ (at $h\gg 1$) without a sudden death.
+These features are clearly visible in Fig.~\ref{fig:ico_ent}b for the case of 2- and 3-spin subregions.
+In the following we focus on the representative case $h=3$, where 2-party and genuine 3-party entanglement are present at zero temperature.
+For additional data regarding the phase diagram of the model, see Appendix \ref{sec:AppPhase}.